ubilab-escape/ai-server/README.md

 The final puzzle (yet to be defined) once it is solved, a LED button turns ON, and once pressed the escape room is resolved, the doors open (talk to **Group 4**) and the lights return to normal.

 ## Puzzles

 The main idea behind these puzzles is composed of a set of small puzzles, which are distributed in the control panel or hidden in the server room.
 The small puzzles have a defined sequence, each time a mini puzzle is solved, the next one is activated.
 To finish the room, all puzzles must be solved.
+The implemented puzzles (explained below) are called:

+* Maze
+* Simon didn't say
+* IP

-The dynamic of the puzzles is based on a constant communication similar to a "Keep talking an nobody dies".
+The dynamic of the puzzles is based on a constant communication similar to a "Keep talking and nobody dies".
 The participants can adopt two roles:

 * Player: Is the one who physically faces the puzzle.
 His role is to describe the characteristics of the puzzle and according to the commands of the instructor, solve it.
-* Instructor: Can be one or more people.
-Given the description given by the player, his responsibility is to interpret the information received, decrypt the solution of the puzzle and tell the player how to solve it.
+* Instructor: Can be one person or more.
+Using the descriptions given by the player, his/her/their responsibility is to interpret the information received, decrypt the solution of the puzzle and tell the player how to solve it.

-The instructions for the puzzles can be located outside the server room (photos on the wall, posters, etc.).
+The instructions for the puzzles can be located outside/inside the server room (posters, drawings oly seen with UV light, etc.).

 Given the above, at least two people must solve the room tasks together in constant communication and also under constant pressure, which can lead to errors in their execution.

 ### Maze
 In this puzzle the player faces an interface that only displays two dots within an 8x8 matrix.
 The idea is that by using four buttons that indicate directions (arrows), the player can move one point to the position of the other without making mistakes.